vuejs/vue-router/docs/en/essentials/getting-started.md

 // 1.
 Define route components.
-// These can be imported from other files const Foo = { template: '<div>foo</div>' }
+// These can be imported from other files
+// This demo works only standalone version of Vue.js const Foo = { template: '<div>foo</div>' }
 const Bar = { template: '<div>bar</div>' }